-Newspapers should be recycled by placing them in the specially-marked containers which are located in both buildings.
+Newspapers should be recycled by placing them in the specially-marked containers which are located in the MIB.
 In the Stewart Lee Udall Department of the Interior Building, collection points are located at the pedestrian entrances to parking garages, in the dining area of the cafeteria, at freight-elevator lobbies on each floor, and in each kitchenette.
-In the South Interior Building, the containers for newspapers are located at the elevator lobby on each floor and in the vending room on the basement level.

 Cardboard may be placed in the hallway outside each office door after 4:00 p.m. each business day.
 A special collection for large quantities of cardboard can be arranged by calling the Building Manager's Office.
 Please remove any waste and/or packing materials from the cardboard being recycled.